tinymovr/Tinymovr/docs/quickstart.rst

 Preparation
 ###########

-If you are using a Tinymovr Dev Kit, please ensure you have completed :ref:`connecting-data` and :ref:`connecting-power`.
+If you are using a Tinymovr Servo Kit/Tinymovr Dev Kit, please ensure you have completed :ref:`connecting-data` and :ref:`connecting-power`.

 If you are using a Tinymovr board in your own setup, please go through :ref:`hardware-overview` and :ref:`hardware-setup`.

 If using Tinymovr on Windows with a CANtact-compatible CAN Bus adapter, such as CANine, you will need to install an .inf file to enable proper device naming.
 You can `download the inf file here <https://canable.io/utilities/windows-driver.zip>`_.
 Extract the archive, right click and select Install.

-If using CAN bus, ensure at least one termination resistor is enabled, either on the CANine adapter, or on one Tinymovr.
+If using CAN bus, you may need to enable at least one termination resistor, either on the CANine adapter, or on one Tinymovr.
 To enable the termination resistor on CANine, you can take a look at the `CANine connectors diagram <https://canine.readthedocs.io/en/latest/canine.html#hardware-configuration>`_.

 Before proceeding to the next steps, ensure your Tinymovr is powered up.